C++ Memory Management

 When NOT to use make_*:

-2. Aliasing constructor of shared_ptr.
-Use the constructor directly when you need shared_ptr<int> pointing into a member of an existing shared_ptr<Struct>.
+2. Aliasing constructor of shared_ptr — for shared_ptr<int> pointing into a member of an existing shared_ptr<Struct>.

-3. Long-lived weak_ptrs to a short-lived object. make_shared keeps the whole allocation alive as long as any weak_ptr exists (the control block is in the same block as the object).
-For occasional leaks-of-weak-pointers patterns, plain new + shared_ptr releases the object memory earlier.
+3. Long-lived weak_ptrs to short-lived objectsmake_shared keeps whole allocation alive while any weak_ptr exists (control block in same block as object).
+Plain new + shared_ptr releases object memory earlier.

 4. RAII (Resource Acquisition Is Initialization)